sourcegraph/cody-analytics-airgapped-public/README.md

 This process will be eliminated once [RFC 978](https://docs.google.com/document/d/1EvyH1kaU-fsn59h-DyoaO2Qy4C2TYLmDGjG73bdb2V4/edit#heading=h.trqab8y0kufp) is implemented, as the SQL query to pull the correct event types will be succinct and added in the `.sql` files, or once we find a way to automate this.

-1. Copy the contents from either:
+1. Copy the contents from either (both should automatically update themselves every 24 hours):
     1. [This Google Sheet](https://docs.google.com/spreadsheets/d/1Hef4yQxSlelKINs3Jo9TyF4BMWwa7XETP-iPUsriibA/edit?gid=971556367#gid=971556367)
     2. [This Redash Query](https://redash.sgdev.org/queries/929/source), download as a TSV
 2. Replace the contents of the [cody-events-list](./cody-events-list) file